garengh4/create-react-app/assets/test-twitter-app/README.md

 ## About
-The create-react-app hosted on node but without the vulnerabilities and gimmicks.
+The create-react-app hosted on outlines react architecture but without the vulnerabilities and the gimmicks.
+It uses node.

 ## Getting Started